OlegPodlipalin/google_flight_scrapping/README.md

 - Run __main.py__ script from command line with your request options (use _main.py -h_ option to see help information about all options)
 - The program allows to scrape multiple destinations/date of a trip

-The scraping process is time consuming so make shure you have a cup of coffee :).
+The scraping process is time consuming so make sure you have a cup of coffee :).
-For your conviniance there are status bars with information about scraping process for all chromedriver instances.
+For your convenience there are status bars with information about scraping process for all chromedriver instances.
 Simultaneously can be run up to four chromedriver instances.
 If your request include more than four specific trips to be scraped they will be processed in these four inctances in turn.

 ```